 - Do these tests expire?

 The shelf life of the drug tests is about 18 months, and the alcohol tests are good for about one year.
+Each test has a expiration date stamp on the package.

 - Does the cotinine test only detect cigarette smoking?